-We know that factory farmed (intensively farmed) meat is totally unsustainable (and therefore intrinsically unethical) and should be avoided at all costs (see foot of page).
-But are there farming systems that produce meat more ecologically acceptable?
+We do now know that factory farmed (intensively farmed) meat is totally unsustainable (and therefore intrinsically unethical) and should be avoided at all costs (see foot of page).
+But are there farming systems that produce meat that are more ecologically acceptable?

 The sustainability argument against sheep